 Discover these key tools for successful social sellers.
-How many are you utilising?
+How many are you utilizing?

-In this article we’ll share with you four great tools that offer both free and paid options for individuals and teams looking to maximise their online efforts when it comes to selling.
+In this article, we’ll share with you four great tools that offer both free and paid options for individuals and teams looking to maximize their online efforts when it comes to selling.
 Even at a very basic level, these tools are tried and tested and the most popular among companies from startups to multinational corporations.

 For social sellers, especially in B2B, LinkedIn is the ideal platform for showcasing your knowledge and expertise in your field to a broad audience.
 This builds trust in you as an individual and your company which encourages you to build more connections, increasing your captive audience.
 Just think how much information LinkedIn offers you about users too, information that can prove extremely useful to you when it comes to targeting content to share and making decisive sales action.

 It’s proven from LinkedIn’s own research that engagement with content shared by employees is 2X higher than when it’s shared by the company.

 LinkedIn is free for anyone to sign up but you can also become a premium member.

 Salesforce is the world’s leading Customer Relationship Management (CRM) solution.
 What it allows its users to do is organize, plan and strategize their sales efforts all in one cloud-based application – a bit like cramming an entire department’s information into a single accessible source.

 Cloud-based CRM’s have become integral for individuals and sales teams looking to refine their strategy and storing of information after all sales is about making conversions in the most efficient and economical way possible.